 Take the tequila out of the tequila sunrise and you have a virgin sunrise, also called the sweet sunrise.
-It is a fantastic mixed drink for any time of the day and the recipe is unbelievably easy to follow.
+It is a fantastic mixed drink at any time of the day and the recipe is unbelievably easy to follow.

 Essentially, the sweet sunrise is a simple way to enhance a tall glass of orange juice.
 It adds the sweetness of grenadine to offset the tart citrus and, because it's served on the rocks, it's quite refreshing.